HimaSnehith/Samsung-android-Debloater/README.md

-The tool required to unistall these packages is **universal android deloater** You can find it here https://github.com/0x192/universal-android-debloater where only 2 files in the bottom are required to download.(uad_gui-windows and uad_gui-windows-opengui) you can run anyofthese one is the spare os the other.
+The tool required to unistall these packages is **universal android deloater** You can find it here https://github.com/0x192/universal-android-debloater

+where only 2 files in the bottom are required to download.(uad_gui-windows and uad_gui-windows-opengui) you can run anyofthese one is the spare of the other.

 Instructions to install the required software:(For Noobs or beginners):
 I'll provide you a folder named 'bloatware rem' in the main brach section where you just need to dowwnload and run the abouve commands :)